** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 (6 > 3) AND (2 < 5)

-- The output is true because both of the expressions are true.
+The output is true because both of the expressions are true.

 (‘text’ == ‘tekst’) AND (3 < 5)

-- The output is false because only the second expression is true.
+The output is false because only the second expression is true.

-The Lab Manager wants to continue from the Lab Work to the Report stage.
-In the Lab Work Review stage there are two questions at the end.
-One question is: More formulations needed? (field type Yes/No, identifier: MoreFormulations) and the other is: Is the review finished? (field type Yes/No, identifier: ReviewFinished).
-The first question needs to be false and the second question true to transition to Report.
+The first question needs to be false and the second question true to transition to the Report stage.
 The transition condition set up in the When field of the Actions for the stage will be:

 MoreFormulations == false AND ReviewFinished == true